cyber-robot1/Embedded-Systems-Diploma/Sheets/Sheet 1/6/README.md

-Write a program that reads a positive integer and computes the factorial.
+Write a C program that reads a positive integer and computes the factorial.